 Dignity is a complex idea.
 But in its simplest terms, dignity is about your value as a human being.
-Dignity is an awareness of your inherent value as a human being, one who has the right to live in this society and world free from intimidation, insecurity, violence, and humiliation.
-To ensure you know, without a doubt, your value as a human being and move through the world treated with and acting with dignity, we understand the importance of reducing and eliminating experiences that chip away at your sense of self.
+Dignity is your inherent value as a human being who has the right to live in this society and world free from intimidation, insecurity, violence, and humiliation.
+To ensure your value as a human being is honored and that you can move through the world treated with and acting with dignity, we must reduce and eliminate experiences that chip away at your sense of self-value.
 The priorities we developed are intended to systematically reduce negative or humiliating experiences while enhancing and cultivating positive ones.
 Local researchers developed the dignity-based approach by conducting a qualitative needs assessment of BMOC service providers in the Milwaukee region.
 The findings of that research informed how we developed this plan.
 It will also guide our work moving forward.
 Dignity-based approaches to working with boys and men of color are based on the following assumptions: